Masters Study in Malaysia – A Guide for 2026

 Funding

 Funding for Masters programmes in Malaysia takes various forms.
 Universities may offer fellowships and scholarships from their own funds and endowments in order to support postgraduate students.
-These will usually cover full fees and maintenance, but will be awarded on the basis of merit and can be very competitive.
+These will usually cover full fees and maintenance but will be awarded on the basis of merit and can be very competitive.

-In some cases you may also be able to take up an assistantship within your department, being paid in return for undertaking teaching, demonstrating and administrative duties.
+In some cases, you may also be able to take up an assistantship within your department, being paid in return for undertaking teaching, demonstrating and administrative duties.
+These opportunities are more likely to be offered to PhD students but may be available to sufficiently advanced Masters students in some cases.

 Applying for a Masters in Malaysia

-Malaysia does not operate a central admissions service.
-Instead you should apply for a Masters degree in Malaysia by contacting universities directly.
-Individual institutions will have varying admissions requirements for postgraduate programmes, but all will require you to hold an undergraduate Bachelors degree in a relevant subject area.
-If you do not hold a Bachelors degree or its equivalent, you may be admitted if you can demonstrate substantial professional experience.
+Individual institutions will have varying admissions requirements for postgraduate programmes, but all will require you to hold a Bachelors degree in a relevant subject area.
+If you do not hold a Bachelors degree or its equivalent, you’ll have to demonstrate substantial professional experience.

-You may also need to have your existing degrees recognised and accredited by your prospective university in Malaysia.
+If you’re an international student, you may also need to have your existing degrees recognised and accredited by your prospective university in Malaysia.
 This will usually be a quick and simple process for undergraduate qualifications awarded by well-known higher education systems.

 Language requirements

-The official language of Malaysia is Malay, but a drive to increase the recruitment of foreign students has seen large numbers of English-language Masters programmes introduced at Malaysian universities.
 If English is not your first language, you may be asked to take a test of academic English.
 Common international language tests such as the TOEFL and the IELTS are usually accepted by Malaysian universities.
 Minimum required scores are usually in the region of 60 for the TOEFL internet-based test and 5.0-6.5 for the IELTS.
 Individual Malaysian universities will also be able to provide specific information about the language requirements and other criteria for their postgraduate programmes.

 Visas for Masters students in Malaysia